localnetwork/pure-media/README.md

-# Medium - Progressive Image Loading + Lazysizes (Lazyloading Images)
+# Pure Media - Progressive Image Loading with Lazyload using lazysizes library.

 <p align="center">
   <img src="screenshots/screenshot.jpg" style="max-width:200px;">
 </p>

-<blockquote>Medium is a tiny, pure JavaScript library for Progressive Image Loading with a blur effect to reduce the page load time; as seen on [Medium](https://medium.com/designing-medium/image-zoom-on-medium-24d146fc0c20) and the [lazyload functionality](https://github.com/aFarkas/lazysizes). </blockquote>
+<blockquote>Pure Media is a javascript library for Progressive Image Loading with a blur effect to reduce the page load time on your website.
+This library uses lazysizes(lazyload) to defer offscreen images.</blockquote>

+### Requirements
+1. Lazysizes

 ### Demo